Overview

 The origin includes the protocol, hostname, and port (optional):

-For same-origin requests, refer to our guide on making same-origin requests.
+For same-origin requests, refer to our guide on .

-For cross-origin requests, refer to our guide on making cross-origin requests.
+For cross-origin requests, refer to our guide on .

 OneAuxilia provides various middleware packages to set the session property for easy access.
 These packages can also require a session to be available on the current request.
 Choose the guide based on the language or framework you're using: